-Prison IndustriesThe Division of Industries serves the Department of Corrections and the state of South Carolina by employing and training inmates.
+Division of IndustriesThe Division of Industries serves the Department of Corrections and the state of South Carolina by employing and training inmates.
 This training oriented work allows the inmates to return to society with skills that will enable them to become useful and productive citizens.
 In pursuit of this objective, the cost of incarceration is offset through inmate wages, and quality products and services are provided to qualified businesses and organizations at substantial savings.
-Three programs operate within Prison Industries: Traditional, Service and Prison Industry Enterprise (PIE).
+Three programs operate within the Division of Industries: Traditional, Service and Prison Industry Enhancement (PIE).

-The Traditional ProgramInmates working in the Traditional Program manufacture products such as desks, credenzas, bookcases, mattresses, seating, office modular systems and janitorial products.
-These items are sold to state, county and municipal offices and school districts.
-Inmates working in this program may receive a wage of up to $.35 per hour.
-PI offers comprehensive printing services to a wide range of customers.
+The Traditional ProgramInmates working within the Traditional Program manufacture case goods such as desks, credenzas, bookcases, mattresses, seating, office modular systems, signs, name plates and picture framing.
+These items are sold to state, county and municipal offices school districts, and nonprofit organizations.
+Industries also offers comprehensive printing services to a wide range of customers.
 The purchase of all new equipment in the ‘quick copy’ center provides improved quality and service at reduced cost.

-The Service ProgramIn the Service Program, inmates rebuild/reupholster furniture for both public and private sector customers, disassemble transmissions, recycle textiles and launder linen items.
-Additionally, PI packages hosiery, plastic cutlery and tennis balls.
+The Service ProgramIn the Service Program, inmates rebuild/reupholster furniture for both public and private sector customers, participate in various textile recyling projects, plant tree seedlings and manufacture vehicle license plates for the State of South Carolina.
 Service work is not original equipment manufacturing and inmate wages can be negotiated with private sector companies since it does not fall under Federal Minimum Wage requirements.
 Inmates earn from $.35 to $1.80 per hour.
 Donated computers are recycled and upgraded for distribution to local school districts.

 You can contact Prison Industries at email@example.com for additional information, or by calling 803-896-8516 in the Columbia area or 1-800-922-8121 in South Carolina.